Tricia Andersen, JV Ultimate Frisbee Coach

 Shane Mickelsen, Orchestra Conductor

 Shane Mickelsen is an active composer, arranger, conductor, and teacher.
 He holds a Bachelor’s degree in Vocal Performance from Utah State University and a Master’s of Music degree in Music Composition from the University of Utah where he also pursued doctoral studies in Music Composition.
-He is an accomplished clarinetist and recording musician who has recently written for and recorded with The Piano Guys, Paul Cardall, and the LDS Church.
+He is an accomplished clarinetist and recording musician who has recently written for and recorded with The Piano Guys, Paul Cardall, and the Latter-day Saint Church.
 Shane regularly conducts recording sessions and recently served as the Music Director of the West Jordan Symphony.
 At the age of 17, he was commissioned by the School of Music at Utah State University to compose an opera for its Opera Theatre Program which he composed, rehearsed, and directed.
 The work was recognized with an award from the university and Craig Jessop.
 As an educator, Shane directed choir, orchestra, and band at American Heritage of South Jordan where he also taught Latin.
 He currently maintains a private studio of voice, piano, clarinet, and composition students in his home in Riverton with his wife Kacee and daughter Annie.

 Kendra Olson, 2nd Grade Teacher Aide